romanonly/advancedanalytics/README.md

-# Data Quality and Prediction Model uncertainty

-An Insight into Data Quality: More Data Equals More Work, But Not Necessarily a Better Model
+## An Insight into Data Quality: More Data Equals More Work, But Not Necessarily a Better Model

 ### Getting Started, Prerequisites and Installing